 Caring Connection relies entirely on volunteers to keep these services, as well as many others, continuing to function.
 If you are interested in volunteering, please contact Polly Vanasse or Cynthia LaMothe.

 Our Caring Connection provides practical assistance and spiritual support to the congregation.
 Volunteers supplement clergy pastoral care by visiting hospitals, nursing homes, and shut-ins, by providing rides to church and by preparing meals for those in need.
 From support to solace, help is there when crisis strikes.

 As a community of faith we recognize that each of us has special talents, as well as special needs, and that we are empowered to minister to one another.
 Caring through helping is truly a mutual act.
 An individual who receives support one day may be just the person to provide support for someone else later on.
 As a Christian community we celebrate that those who give, also receive, and that those who receive, also give, in the wondrous ways of love.

 The Caring Connection is divided into the specific areas, each with a coordinator.
-Any member of our church family may bring a need to the Caring Connection by contacting one of the ministers, Rev. Bob Brown or Rev. Dr. Jean Vandergrift, or the coordinator, Cynthia LaMothe.
+Any member of our church family may bring a need to the Caring Connection by contacting one of the ministers, Rev. Bob Brown or Rev. Gail Miller, or one of the coordinators, Polly Vanasse or Cynthia LaMothe.